not-so-sure/IronLoader_Repo/README.md

 ## **You need nodejs for this to work!**
 https://nodejs.org

-After installing run these commands in command prompt:
+After installing in the command prompt, run these commands in command prompt:

 node -v